Innocent spouse (relief from joint tax liability)

 - equitable relief.

-See Form IT-285, Request for Innocent Spouse Relief (and Separation of Liability and Equitable Relief), and its instructions for the qualifying criteria for each type of relief and to apply for relief.
+To request relief, see Form IT-285, Request for Innocent Spouse Relief (and Separation of Liability and Equitable Relief), and its instructions.
+If you file Form IT-285, the department will consider whether you qualify under innocent spouse relief, separation of liability, or equitable relief.

 W A HARRIMAN CAMPUS